multiversx/mx-exchange-sc/locked-asset/distribution/README.md

 ## Deployment

-The Distribution contract can be deployed using `erdpy` and using the interraction snippets.
+The Distribution contract can be deployed using `erdpy` and using the interaction snippets.

 The init parameters are: